 I have made these trifle cups at a few of my get together, and it gets rave reviews from all our guests every time I serve these beauties.

-» Portion controlled and so much fun to eat.
+• Portion controlled and so much fun to eat.

-» Highly addictive and indeed hits the spot – the hard part is the self-restraint of not eating the trifle all by yourself in one sitting.
+• Highly addictive and indeed hits the spot – the hard part is the self-restraint of not eating the trifle all by yourself in one sitting.

-» Taste way better the next day – as the flavors mature overnight, you can savor the sheer bliss of a decadent dessert in a trifle.
+• Taste way better the next day – as the flavors mature overnight, you can savor the sheer bliss of a decadent dessert in a trifle.

-» The perfect dessert to share on special occasions – whether it be a potluck, summer gathering, or a reunion, these tiramisu trifle cups make a show-stopping dessert.
+It’s THE perfect dessert to share on special occasions – whether it be a potluck, summer gathering, or a reunion, these tiramisu trifle cups make a show-stopping dessert.

 What is Tiramisu?

 Tiramisu, often pronounced as ti-ra-mi-su, translates to ‘pick-me-up’ in English.
-Tiramisu is a sweet Italian dessert where expresso dipped savoiardi/ladyfinger cookies (oval-shaped long cookies) are nestled between mascarpone cheese layers.
+Tiramisu is a sweet Italian dessert where expresso-dipped savoiardi/ladyfinger cookies (oval-shaped long cookies) are nestled between mascarpone cheese layers.

 The top layer is finished with whipped cream and dusted with cocoa powder.
 Tiramisu is one of the renowned cakes and a classic dessert that never fails to impress.

-The traditional tiramisu recipe is made with eggs and mascarpone cheese.
-Today, I am sharing my tiramisu trifle cup that is a fun twist on the classic, using eggless cake slices instead of ladyfingers and the lukewarm espresso soaking liquid to soften the cake layers instead of the chilled liquid.
+Today, I am sharing my tiramisu trifle cup which is a fun twist on the classic, using eggless cake slices instead of ladyfingers and the lukewarm espresso soaking liquid to soften the cake layers instead of the chilled liquid.

 Ingredients for Eggless tiramisu trifle cups